ietf-tapswg/api-drafts/draft-ietf-taps-arch.md

 ## Maintain Interoperability

 It is important to note that neither the Transport Services API {{?I-D.ietf-taps-interface}} nor the guidelines for the Transport Service implementation {{?I-D.ietf-taps-impl}} define new protocols or protocol capabilities that affect what is communicated across the network.
 A Transport Services system MUST NOT require that a peer on the other side of a connection uses the same API or implementation.
-A Transport Services implementation acting as a connection initiator is able to communicate with any existing endpoint that implements the transport protocol(s) and all the required properties selected.
+A Transport Services implementation acting as a connection initiator is able to communicate with any existing Endpoint that implements the transport protocol(s) and all the required properties selected.
 Similarly, a Transport Services implementation acting as a Listener can receive connections for any protocol that is supported from an existing initiator that implements the protocol, independent of whether the initiator uses the Transport Services architecture or not.

 A Transport Services system makes decisions that select protocols and interfaces.
 In normal use, a given version of a Transport Services system SHOULD result in consistent protocol and interface selection decisions for the same network conditions given the same set of Properties.
 This is intended to provide predictable outcomes to the application using the API.